SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Sky-SB Measurement Methods

 where $\sigma_{\text{predicted}}$ is the predicted sky-SB rms in electrons per second, $R$ is the detector readnoise in electrons, $S_{\text{chip}}$ is the sky-SB in electrons per second, and $t$ is the exposure time in seconds.
 We reject images where $\skyrmsim > 2\sigma_{\text{predicted}}$.

-There remain cases (although rare) where the methods described above miss images that still do not have a reliable sky-SB measurement.
-We opted to manually inspect most of our SKYSURF images to understand how well our algorithm performs and try and identify images that are not automatically flagged.
-We use inspection plots like Figure \ref{fig:inspection_plots} to manually vet our database.
-For most filters, we also flagged images with satellite trails and artifacts like optical ghosts.
-We reject images if they are smeared (due to loss of a guide star, as identified from manual inspection), but not if they contain a satellite trail.
-Instead, the list of satellite trails are recorded for consideration for star and galaxy counts.

-In IR detectors, an afterglow remains in pixels that were saturated in previous exposures.
-Referred to as persistence, this phenomenon is known to affect WFC3/IR images.
+In IR detectors an afterglow remains in pixels that were saturated in previous exposures.
+This phenomenon is called persistence and is known to affect WFC3/IR images.
 Therefore, we need to ensure it does not influence our sky-SB measurements.
 The standard pipeline for IR images does not eliminate flux from persistence.
 However, the WFC3 team has developed a software that estimates the amount of persistence per \flt{} file.
-This produces pixel maps (labeled as \verb|_persist.fits|) estimating the amount of internal and external persistence for a given image \citep[see][]{gennaro_2018}.
-We masked pixels in 30 random F160W images with values greater than 0.005 e/s in the \verb|_persist.fits| file and reran our sky-SB algorithm.
-For most images, we did not find significant differences in the sky-SB level when masking pixels affected by persistence.
+This produces pixel maps (labeled as \verb|_persist.fits|) that estimate the amount of internal and external persistence for a given image \citep[see][]{wfc3_dhb}.
+We masked pixels in 30 random F160W images with values greater than 0.005 electrons per second in the \verb|_persist.fits| file and reran our sky-SB algorithm.
+For most images, we did not find significant differences in the sky-SB level when masking pixels that are affected by persistence.
 We found $\sim$0.25\% differences in sky-SB for images where more than 1\% of the pixels are affected by persistence, where an affected pixel is defined to be one with Flux$_\mathrm{persistence} > 0.01$ electrons per second.
 We therefore reject images where more than 1\% of the pixels are affected by persistence.